Appearance

 rollSpeed: 60;

-</a-scene>You can customize the control keys using the keyUp, keyDown, keyLeft and keyRight properties.
+</a-entity>You can customize the control keys using the keyUp, keyDown, keyLeft and keyRight properties.

 html